 Personality “typology” is the study of personality types.
 Conceptions of different temperaments or personality types have been around for millennia, seen as early as the ancient writings of Galen and Plato.
 The typology of the 16 types, which is our primary focus here on Personality Junkie, is based on the seminal work of Carl Jung, which was further developed and popularized by Isabel Myers and Katharine Briggs (i.e., “Myers-Briggs”).

 Before devoting time to learning something new, it is only natural to consider the benefits of doing so.
 Here are a few of the many benefits of studying typology:

-Clarify Your Life’s Purpose.
-In today’s world of ever-expanding options, it can be difficult to determine who we are and what our primary purpose is.
+In today’s world of ever-expanding options, it can be difficult to figure out who you are and what to do with your life.
 This was one of the main reasons I was drawn to typology.
-I wanted to better understand myself in order to know what I should be doing with my life.
-Although typology cannot tell you exactly what you should be doing, it can provide some much needed insight regarding who you are and what sorts of things you were born to do.
+I wanted to better understand myself in order to discern my optimal path.
+Although typology cannot tell you exactly what you should be doing, it can provide some much needed insight regarding who you are and what sorts of things you were wired to do.

-Career Insight & Guidance.
-Personality Junkie can help you match your personality type with a career, job, or college major that suits your type’s natural strengths and interests.
+Personality Junkie® can help you match your personality type with a career, job, or college major that suits your type’s natural strengths and interests.
 Our Career articles highlight careers and vocations that are best suited for the various personality types.

 Many people are familiar with the “Men are from Mars, Women are from Venus” concept.
 But such notions only scratch the surface of human relationships.
 By slicing the personality pie into 16 different types, it is possible to achieve much greater accuracy and specificity in understanding your own, as well as your partner’s, personality and behavior.
 Therefore, typology can serve as useful tool for understanding and improving your personal relationships (for more on this, see our Relationship articles).